Swing Trading Strategies

 SMA (Simple Moving Average)

-Calculates the arithmetic mean of prices over a specific period.
-Excellent for identifying long-term trends and major support/resistance levels.
-Less responsive to recent price changes.
+Calculates the average price over a set period.
+Great for spotting long-term trends and key support and resistance levels.
+It reacts slowly to recent price changes.

 EMA (Exponential Moving Average)